-The year 1918 left its mark on Viennese art, not least for taking away three of the city’s great creative minds: Gustav Klimt, Egon Schiele, and Otto Wagner, whose grave is in Vienna’s Hietzing cemetery.
+The year 1918 left its mark on Viennese art, not least for taking away some of the city’s great creative minds, like Gustav Klimt or Egon Schiele.
+And, unfortunately, Otto Wagner too, whose grave is in Vienna’s Hietzing cemetery.

 - Various members of Wagner’s family are buried here